-At Great River Energy we encourage the wise use of energy through conservation and energy efficiency.
+At Great River Energy (GRETM) we encourage the wise use of energy through conservation and energy efficiency.
 We know the cheapest – and cleanest – kilowatt-hour is the one we don’t have to produce.
 So conservation and energy efficiency have become our “first fuel.”
 You can read more about these efforts in our Saving Electricity section.

 Because our customer base is largely residential, one of the best places to practice energy efficiency and conservation is in building construction.
 The more efficiently we build new homes and businesses, the less energy they use and the longer we can delay building expensive new power plants.

 And because we’re a utility that believes in taking its own advice, we decided to set an example.

 The Great River Energy headquarters facility is one of the most energy-efficient and sustainable buildings in the state.
 It is part of our promise to practice, as well as promote, energy conservation in Minnesota.
 Our building is a showcase of the latest in energy efficiency and sustainable features and provides an excellent learning opportunity for anyone interested in energy efficiency and conservation.
 It showcases and demonstrates the latest energy-efficient products and environmentally friendly construction techniques.